House Upgrades In Philadelphia

 If you don’t already have double-pane windows, now is the perfect time to install them.
 They won’t break the bank, and you’ll reap the benefits of lower energy bills all summer long.

-In conclusion, we’ve looked at five energy-efficient home upgrades that will help you save money on your monthly utility bills.
+In conclusion, we’ve looked at five energy-efficient home upgrades in Philadelphia that will help you save money on your monthly utility bills.
 These upgrades include adding insulation, installing solar panels, upgrading water heaters, installing central air conditioning, and replacing old windows.
-These improvements will help you reduce energy consumption and save money on your monthly bill.
-They will also improve the home’s resale value if you decide to sell in the future.
+These improvements and home maintenance tasks will help you reduce energy consumption and save money on your monthly bill.
+They will also improve the home’s resale value if you sell.